Ways to Save Energy, Money on your Energy Bill

 In the San Francisco Bay Area most PG&E customers have tiered energy pricing (E1 Residential Pricing plan) that starts at 12 cents, but jumps to 14, 29.4 cents, 40.4 cents and 40.4 cents as you use more power.
 An average home in PG&E’s territory ends up paying 29-40.4 cents/KWHr for more than half of their electricity usage.
 This type of pricing encourages energy conservation.
 Baseline quantities are set within a range specified by state law and approved by California Public Utilities Commission.
 This figure can vary by geographic location.
 Over the last 25 years, PG&E rates have increased by 4% a year.
 This makes saving energy much more important to reducing your energy bill.

-How can you save energy without knowing you have reduced usage?
-The Kill a watt or Killawatt is a low cost energy meter that can show you how much energy your appliances use.
 For serious energy savers, the TED 5000 Energy monitor also helps to measure energy use.
 It is very advanced, featuring connectivity to an iPhone app.
 Power company Wireless Smart Meters have extended some of these power measuring capability to more folks.

 PowerCost Monitor WiFi Gateway is another power gadget for the technology savvy geek.
 This WiFi unit wirelessly relays information about your electrical usage to your computers.